• Home

 • My Account

-2025 Danbury Museum Field Trips
+2026 Danbury Museum Field Trips

-During May and June, Danbury Public and Private school students are invited to spend a fun-filled morning in the four historic buildings at the Danbury Museum and an engaging short afternoon at one of our favorite Danbury institutions, the library!
-(If you are located outside of Danbury and looking for field trip or program opportunities, please email Brigid Guertin at b.guertin@danbury-ct.gov).
+During April and May, Danbury Public and Private school students are invited to spend a fun-filled morning in the four historic buildings at the Danbury Museum and an engaging short afternoon at one of our favorite Danbury institutions, the Danbury Music Centre!

 Questions?
-Please call the museum at 203-743-5200 or email b.guertin@danbury-ct.gov
+Please call the museum at 203-743-5200.

 THIRD GRADE FIELD TRIP INVITATION

-2025 Third Grade Field Trip Invitation (pdf)Download
+2026 Third Grade Field Trip Invitation.docx (pdf)Download

 Youth Services Prevention Grant Press Release (pdf)Download